• NCERT Solutions

 Question 14.

-(a) Deduce the relation between current I flowing through a conductor and drift velocity V
+(a) Deduce the relation between current I flowing through a conductor and drift velocity V d of the electrons.

 (b) Figure shows a plot of current T flowing through the cross-section of a wire versus the time Y. Use the plot to find the charge flowing in 10s through the wire.